The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Interaction model: atom and wall

-\begin{proof} We split the proof in three parts: we evaluate the norms involving the $\lambda$ terms, then the ones involving the $\Phi$ terms and finally we sum the results and give the estimate above by studying some path integrals.
+\begin{proof} We split the proof in three parts: we evaluate the norms involving the $\lambda$ terms, then the ones involving the $\Phi$ terms and finally we sum the results and give the estimate above by studying some complex line integrals.

 Let us recall the definitions \eqref{eq:lambda_0_def} and \eqref{eq:lambda_y_0_def} of $\lambda_y$ and $\lambda_{\infty}$, respectively, for reader's convenience.
 Then,